Satwik-uppada/DevInsight/README.md

 Predict developer salaries with our app!
 Analyze factors like country, education, and experience.
 Gain insights for informed decisions.
 Try it now!
 ![Salary](https://github.com/Satwik-uppada/Salary-Prediction-Based-On-Stack-Overflow-Developer-Survey-Using-Machine-Learning/assets/92086645/cecd3b44-f163-4943-91f9-95671469b79d)

-Certainly!
-Here's an updated README that includes information about GridSearchCV and the IPython Notebook files:

 ---

 # DevInsight 📊💼